 HSTS configuration

-Of the 119 sites with HSTS enabled, only 52 (17.2% of all sites) include the includeSubDomains directive.
+Of the 119 sites with HSTS enabled, only 52 (17.2 percent of all sites) include the includeSubDomains directive.
 Without it, subdomains remain vulnerable to SSL stripping.
 The median max-age value is 31,536,000 seconds (one year), which is the recommended minimum for HSTS preload eligibility.

 Limitations

-• Point-in-time snapshot: All data was collected on March 2, 2026.
+• Point-in-time snapshot.
+All data was collected in a single point-in-time crawl.
 Server configurations change, and CDN or hosting platform updates could shift these numbers.

-• Binary scoring: We scored headers as present or absent.
-We did not evaluate the quality or strictness of each header's value (e.g., a permissive CSP like default-src * scores the same as a strict one).
+• Binary scoring.
+We scored headers as present or absent.
+We did not evaluate the quality or strictness of each header's value (a permissive CSP like default-src * scores the same as a strict one).